Nixon2223/fullstack_app_hw/hw_full_stack_app_preparation.md

 ### Questions

 1. What is responsible for defining the routes of the `games` resource?

+Restful routes.

 2. What do you notice about the folder structure?
 Whats the client responsible for?
 Whats the server responsible for?

+Client mostly front-end and requests, server has data and routes.

 3. What are the the responsibilities of server.js?

+Import the requirements and to connect to Mongodb.

 4. What are the responsibilities of the `gamesRouter`?

+The restful routes for 'games '

 5. What process does the the client (front-end) use to communicate with the server?

+Fetch in GamesServices?

 6. What optional second argument does the `fetch` method take?
 And what is it used for in this application?
 Hint: See [Using Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) on the MDN docs

+Uploading JSON data.

 7. Which of the games API routes does the front-end application consume (i.e. make requests to)?

+The base url (/api/games).

 8. What are we using the [MongoDB Driver](http://mongodb.github.io/node-mongodb-native/) for?

+Interacting with MongoDB using Promises or callbacks.

 ## Extension